Science Pedagogy: Evidence-Based Approaches to Teaching Science in UK Schools

 - Prompts for analysis: "What pattern do you notice?
 Why might this happen?"

-Time for analysis: Pupils often spend 90% of practical time collecting data and 10% analysing it.
+Time for analysis: Learners often spend 90% of practical time collecting data and 10% analysing it.
 This is backwards.
 Once data is collected (quickly), most time should be spent explaining patterns, identifying anomalies, and refining predictions.
 A practical that takes 20 minutes to set up and 30 minutes to analyse is more effective than one that takes 40 minutes to set up and 10 minutes to analyse.

 Science Pedagogy in Primary Schools (KS1 and KS2)